mhlow/Ming-Han-Low---Infotrack-Junior-Developer-Technical-Test/README.md

 All relevant files are stored in [frontend](./frontend) folder.

 ## SQL Task
-Answer is provided in [SQL Task.md](./SQL%20Task.md).
+Answer is provided in [Task3.sql](./Task3.sql).

 ## Tests
-Unit tests for their respective parts are in their respective folders:
+Unit tests for their respective parts are in their respective folders

 # Instructions to run the API and UI
 ## Prerequisites